Fighting For Your Future In Juvenile Court

 - Drug or alcohol treatment

 In addition, you can often have a juvenile record sealed, but it does not happen automatically.
 You must submit a request.
-Clarissa will fight to minimize any penalties you face and guide you through the process of sealing your record.
+Our lawyers will fight to minimize any penalties you face and guide you through the process of sealing your record.

 Find Help Today

-Clarissa is here to help those facing juvenile crime charges in protecting the future and defending their legal rights.
-She offers free initial consultations.
-To schedule an appointment, contact her San Antonio office at 210-417-4590 or her Zapata office at 956-338-0101.
-You can also send her an online message.
+Our firm is here to help those facing juvenile crime charges in protecting the future and defending their legal rights.
+We offer free initial consultations.
+To schedule an appointment, contact our San Antonio office at 210-920-2535.
+You can also send us an online message.